 Key Stage 4 (GCSE Years 9-11)

-For geography GCSE at Sancton Wood we follow the Cambridge International Examination Board’s IGCSE syllabus.
+For geography GCSE at Sancton Wood we follow the Cambridge International Examination (CIE) Board’s IGCSE syllabus.
 We begin in Year 9 and our studies include extensive fieldwork skills and map skills as well as the study of various human and physical geographical themes (see below) culminating in three examinations at the end of Year 11.
+At the end of Year 10, students undertake an intensive 3 day field studies trip to Flatford Mill Field Studies Centre in Suffolk from where we carry out full settlement, rivers and coastal investigations to support the Paper 4 Alternative to Coursework examination.

 IGCSE topic list: